kismetwireless/kismet-docs/devel/rest/001-api_updates.md

 * `2019-10` geopoint

     To more cleanly support ELK, all location records now use `geopoint` formats.
-A geopoint is an array containing `[lat, lon]`.  `kismet.common.location.lat` and `kismet.common.location.lon` are now `kismet.common.location.geopoint`.
+A geopoint is an array containing `[lon, lat]`.  `kismet.common.location.lat` and `kismet.common.location.lon` are now `kismet.common.location.geopoint`.

 * `2019-10` advertised_ssid and probe_ssid as arrays